matrix-org/matrix-spec-proposals/specification/modules/content_repo.rst

 Security considerations
 -----------------------

+The HTTP GET endpoint does not require any authentication.
+Knowing the URL of the content is sufficient to retrieve the content, even if the entity isn't in the room.

+Homeservers have additional concerns:

  - Clients may try to upload very large files.
 Homeservers should not store files that are too large and should not serve them to clients.

  - Clients may try to upload very large images.
 Homeservers should not attempt to generate thumbnails for images that are too large.

  - Remote homeservers may host very large files or images.
-Homeserver should not proxy or thumbnail large files or images from remote homeservers.
+Homeservers should not proxy or thumbnail large files or images from remote homeservers.

  - Clients may try to upload a large number of files.
 Homeservers should limit the